JonGerhardson/Qtanon/Readme.md

 It is useful however for doing things like removing the names of people before pasting something into chatGPT, etc.

+Input: txt, md, doc, docx, odt
+Output: csv (named entity list); markdown or text for "anonymized" files.

+To reiterate however: **This is not a cyber security tool.
+Nothing is encrypted, there are probably bugs, etc. It is just an overly complicated find and replace tool**.

 It is called Qtanon because the GUI is made with [Qt]([url](https://en.wikipedia.org/wiki/Qt_(software))) and I am very funny.

 To run download the python script and